vincentloechner/pytkdraw/README.md

 This python3 package contains two modules that were developed as easy to use graphical libraries for programming beginners or for people who just wish to easily draw simple graphical objects in a window.
-They are based on the tkinter canvas object, but unlike tkinter they are synchronous.
+They are based on the tkinter canvas object, but unlike the tkinter module they are synchronous.

 The main module is tkdraw.screen.
 It is synchronous, which means that you don't have to handle asynchronous calls to predefined functions to react to the interface events.
-It provides a basic class, that opens a tkinter window containing a canvas where you can draw a rectangular board containing pieces or just pixels (top-left coordinate is (0, 0)).
+It provides the basic class `tkdraw.screen.open` that opens a tkinter window containing a canvas where you can draw a rectangular board containing pieces or just pixels.
 There is a single function waiting for an event to occur and there are various drawing functions.
 Check the demo:
 `python3 -m tkdraw.screen`.